-Winner of the Historia Magazine Best Historical Crime Thriller of the Year — The Daily Mail Books of The Year — Shortlisted for the CWA Gold Dagger for Best Crime Novel of The Year — Finalist for the Académie du Jazz’s Prix Du Meilleur Livre De Jazz — Shortlisted for the Swedish Crime Writers’ Academy Best Crime Novel of the Year Translated into Swedish
+Winner of the Historia Magazine Best Historical Crime Thriller of the Year — Mail on Sunday Books of The Year — Shortlisted for the CWA Gold Dagger for Best Crime Novel of The Year — Finalist for the Académie du Jazz’s Prix Du Meilleur Livre De Jazz — Shortlisted for the Swedish Crime Writers’ Academy Best Crime Novel of the Year Translated into Swedish

 Chicago, 1928.
 In the stifling summer heat three disturbing events take place.
 A clique of city leaders is poisoned in a fancy hotel.
 A white gangster is found mutilated in an alleyway in the Blackbelt.
 And a famous heiress vanishes without a trace.